Amazon Leadership Principles Interview Questions & Answers (STAR Examples)

 - Supporting final decisions

-Red flags:
+Red flags

-- Refusing to follow decisions after discussion
+- Refusing to commit

 14. Deliver Results

-Interviewers look for:
+Interviewers look for

 - Overcoming obstacles